A Survey on LLM-as-a-Judge: Future Work

 \subsection{LLM-as-a-Judge for Data Annotation}

-Despite its wide applications, data annotation poses significant challenges for current machine learning models due to the complexity, subjectivity, and diversity of data.
+{In contrast, LLM-as-a-judge is a general technique where you use LLM to approximate human labeling.
+When you ask an LLM to assess qualities like "faithfulness to source," "correctness," or "helpfulness," you define what these terms mean in the evaluation prompt and rely on the semantic relationships the LLM learned from training data. } Despite its wide applications, data annotation poses significant challenges for current machine-learning models due to the complexity, subjectivity, and diversity of data.
 This process requires domain expertise and is resource-intensive, particularly when manually labeling large datasets.
 Advanced LLMs such as GPT-4~\cite{openai2023gpt4}, Gemini~\cite{team2023gemini}, and LLaMA-2~\cite{touvron2023llama2} offer a promising opportunity to revolutionize data annotation.
 LLMs serve as more than just tools but play a crucial role in improving the effectiveness and precision of data annotation.
-Their ability to automate annotation tasks~\citep{zhang2022automatic}, ensure consistency across large volumes of data, and adapt through fine-tuning or prompting for specific domains~\citep{song2023preference}, significantly mitigates the challenges encountered with traditional annotation methods, setting a new standard for what is achievable in the realm of NLP.
+Their ability to automate annotation tasks~\citep{zhang2022automatic}, ensure consistency across large volumes of data, and adapt through fine-tuning or prompting for specific domains~\citep{song2023preference, ma2024leveraginglargelanguagemodels}, significantly mitigates the challenges encountered with traditional annotation methods, setting a new standard for what is achievable in the realm of NLP.

 Whether in the field of scientific research or industry, we are all still suffering from insufficient target data and domain-specific data, or situations where the data quality is not high enough.
 Assuming that LLM-as-a-judge can achieve stable performance and be fair and reliable, we can use LLM to annotate data in scenarios where data is insufficient to expand the data.
 In scenarios with low data quality, we can assess the data quality through LLM, and label the quality tags to achieve the goal of selecting high-quality data.
-Currently, we have not been able to experimentally rely solely on LLM for a reliable evaluation of various different scenarios of data; most of the time, we still rely on human annotation to ensure professionalism and reliability.
+Currently, we have not been able to experimentally rely solely on LLM for a reliable evaluation of various scenarios of data; most of the time, we still rely on human annotation to ensure professionalism and reliability.
 LLM-as-a-judge often needs to learn from human annotations in order to perform certain labeling tasks.